 Less explored is the question of how option recipients dispose of shares in ESO plans.
-In a study on changes in stock and option ownership of top managers, Ofek and Yermack (2000) document that executives sell nearly all of their shares acquired on exercise (regardless of prior equity ownership).
+In a study on changes in stock and option ownership of top managers, Ofek and Yermack (2000) document that executives sell nearly all of the shares they acquired on exercise (regardless of their prior equity ownership).